seanpreston/quaderno-api/sections/contacts.md

 * kind: indicates if the contact is whether a person or a company.
 * first_name: name of the contact.
+* bic: This field is mandatory as long as the bank_account (in electronic IBAN format) is present.
+Must be 11 characters long.

-This will return `201 Created`, with the current JSON representation of the contact if the creation was a successthe along the location of the new contact in the 'url' field .
+This will return `201 Created`, with the current JSON representation of the contact if the creation was a success along the location of the new contact in the 'url' field .
 If the user does not have access to create new contacts, you'll see `401 Unauthorized`.

 ## Update contact
 `PUT /contacts/1.json` will update the contact from the parameters passed.